RHsyseng/telco-operations/billi/ansible/README.md

 - valid pull secret
 - ansible installed
 - bmc urls details of your target nodes
+- nmstatectl and python3-netaddr installed

 ## How to use

-1. Prepare a valid inventory file (check the [sample one](inventory.sample) for reference)
+1. Prepare a valid inventory file (check the [sample one](inventory.sample) for reference).
+Give it a yml suffix
-2. Run `ansible-playbook -i inventory run.yml`
+2. Run `ansible-playbook -i inventory.yml run.yml`

 ## Relevant variables